Stillpoint-Software/.github/profile/README.md

 # Startup Thinking at Enterprise Scale

-We are a development consultancy that helps teams improve their products and workflows.
+We are a development shop that helps teams improve their products and workflows.

 We offer a range of software development services to startups and enterprises that want to move quickly.
 Specializing in complex development challenges across industries like healthcare, telecommunications, and financial services.
 We have ready-made solutions for collaboration, rules, meta-data,